 This course gives participants an understanding of anxiety and depression and provides them with positive mental health habits for life.
 It educates participants in how to have real conversations and aims to reduce the stigma that remains around mental health issues.
 Players are encouraged to ask good questions of their mates and to be open and honest about how they are coping.

-Drug and Alcohol Education – SALT has 4 different Drug and Alcohol presentations that are age appropriate.
-Level 1 is for younger players (u13s-u15s) and parents are welcome to attend.
-Level 2 is for older youth using the SALT Live Quiz platform.
-Level 3 is for the parents of the Level 2 participants and equips them in how to have the right conversations with their teenagers.
-Level 4 is for senior clubs.
+Drug and Alcohol Education – SALT has 3 different Drug and Alcohol presentations that are age appropriate.
+Junior Level is for older youth using the SALT Live Quiz platform.
+Parent D&A is for the parents of the Junior participants and equips them in how to have the right conversations with their teenagers.
+Senior Level is for senior clubs.

 Participants are encouraged to be aware of both the positive and negative aspects of social media.
 Issues discussed include: our digital footprints, cyber bullying, pornography, online gambling, and sexting.
 This is an enjoyable and highly engaging presentation that also provides the essential information required to successfully navigate our current digital landscape.